 Instructions

-- YO, insert the hook into the next st, and draw up a loop.
+- YO, insert the hook into the next stitch, and draw up a loop.
 YO, and pull through the first 2 loops on the hook.
 Repeat from * 3 more times into the same stitch.
 YO, and pull through all 5 loops on the hook. (next cluster made) Chain 2.
 Repeat each petal 6 more times.
 You will now have 8 petals.
 Join to the first petal with a slip stitch.
 Cut yarn and fasten.

 - Border of Daisy Granny Square: In any chain space, attach the background color.
 Chain 5.
 3 dc in the same space.
 Make 3 hdc in the next ch space. *(Make 3 dc, ch2, 3 dc) in next space.
 3 hdc in the next space.
 Repeat from * 2 more times.
 Make 2 dc in the first corner.
 Join round using slip stitch into 3rd chain of the starting chain.
 Slip stitch into the chain space.
 Cut yarn and fasten off.